• Skip to primary navigation

 It is important to regularly check your dog over for any new masses or other changes to the skin as part of a tip-to-tail dog wellness scan.
 Then (and this is just as important), make an appointment with your vet so that he or she can perform an FNA to determine what sort of mass it is.

 If your dog’s new lump or bump ends up being a follicular cyst, you can breathe a sigh of relief.
-However, not all skin bumps are so innocent, so it is better to play it safe and get your dog checked out.
-That way you know exactly what you are dealing with and can take the necessary steps to address the mass and keep your dog happy and healthy for as long as possible.
+However, not all skin bumps are so innocent, so it’s better to play it safe and get your dog checked out.
+That way, you know exactly what you are dealing with and can take the necessary steps to address the mass and keep your dog happy and healthy for as long as possible.

 Has your dog had a follicular cyst?